-Consult a counselor to help you feel more positively about your intelligence.
-Simply click here to find one now.
+Speak to an accredited and experienced therapist to help you feel more positively about your intelligence.
+Simply click here to connect with one via BetterHelp.com.

 So, school’s making you feel stupid.